Garethp/rimworld-more-def-languages/README.md

 Don't use this.
 I need several showers after writing this.
 I'm sorry.

+If you use, fork, modify or distribute this code you **may not** at any point credit Garethp, instead you are obligated by the license of this repository to credit the following: [Aelanna](https://github.com/aelanna), [EspioIdsavant](https://github.com/EspioIdsavant) and [Вуф](https://steamcommunity.com/profiles/76561198299758017).

 ## What does this do?

 This allows you to define your Rimworld Defs in more than just XML.
 Specifically, it implements support for writing Defs